Nilpotent (Anti-)BRST and (Anti-)co-BRST Symmetries in 2D non-Abelian Gauge Theory: Some Novel Observations: Conclusions

 where we have used - $i \bar B\cdot D_0( B+C\times \bar C)= +\bar B\cdot D_0\bar B\equiv i\bar B\cdot\dot{\bar C}$.

-In other words,\,we obtain the relationship: $s_b\,Q_{ab} = -i\;{\{Q_{ab},Q_b}\} = 0$\,\,(which is\,{\it true} only on the hypersurface, embedded in the 2D spacetime manifold, where the CF-condition $B + {\bar B} + C \times {\bar C} = 0$ is satisfied).
+In other words,\,we obtain the relationship: $s_b\,Q_{ab} = -i\;{\{Q_{ab},Q_b}\} = 0$\,\,(which is\,{\it true} only on the submanifold of fields in the quantum Hilbert space where the CF-condition $B + {\bar B} + C \times {\bar C} = 0$ is satisfied).
 This is a reflection of the fact that the absolute anticommutativity of the (anti-)BRST transformations $\{s_b, s_{ab}\}\,A_{\mu} = 0$ is true only when the CF-condition $(B + {\bar B} + C \times {\bar C} = 0)$ is imposed from {\it outside}.
-We conclude that the requirement of absolute anticommutativity condition for the (anti-)BRST symmetry transformations is also reflected at the level of the requirement of the absolute anticommutativity property of the off-shell nilpotent (anti-)BRST charges.
+We conclude that the requirement of absolute anticommutativity condition for the nilpotent (anti-)BRST symmetry transformations is also reflected at the level of the requirement of the absolute anticommutativity property of the off-shell nilpotent (anti-)BRST charges.
 The CF-condition also appears in (22).

 In the main body of our text, we have derived the explicit expression for $Q_w$ from the Noether conserved current $(J_w)$.
 There is a simple way to obtain the same expression of $(Q_w)$ where the ideas behind the symmetry principle (and concept of symmetry genrator) play an important role.
 In this context, we note the following: